MicrosoftDocs/cloud-adoption-framework/docs/govern/security-baseline/azure-security-guidance.md

 ## Simplified Security Baseline

 Making effective security decisions is not easy.
 It requires security experience and expertise.
-While some large organizations have such experts on staff, many companies don’t.
+While some large organizations have such experts on staff, many companies don't.
 Azure Machine Learning enables customers to benefit from the wisdom of other organizations when making security decisions.

 ## Behavioral analytics